 Plant diversity should be quite high, depending on your EVC benchmark.
-A proportion of these - 30 c) Produce a seed production area (SPA)

-to 40 % - should be of mixed provenance (see the DELWP Revegetation Planting Standards).
+A proportion of these - 30 to 40 % - should be of mixed provenance (see the DELWP Revegetation Planting Standards).
 The number of lifeforms and the density of the plantings will depend on the EVC you are restoring.
 Note that mortality may be up to 30 to 40 % or higher after the first summer.

-We suggest mixed provenance plantings of three 🚯 to five species, though research plots could consist of just one species with mixed provenancing.
+We suggest mixed provenance plantings of three to five species, though research plots could consist of just one species with mixed provenancing.
 Note that the use of other locally sourced species in provenancing plots may cause a competitive effect on the mixed provenance species.